vmware-archive/saucelabs-adapter/README.markdown

 Saucelabs-adapter provides the glue to connect Rails Selenium tests to saucelabs.com.

-Currently it only supports tests written using Polonium and JSUnit.
+Currently it only supports tests written using Webrat, Polonium and JSUnit.

 Quick Start
 -----------